 (versión en español: pinchar aquí)

-NOTE: a calorexic is a person that believes in the energy balance pseudoscience.
+NOTE: a calorexic is a person who believes in the energy balance pseudoscience.

 I reproduce below a text from Woo’s blog.
 Its authors are Stephan Guyenet, Kevin Hall and a third author.
 The bold type hightlighting is mine.